 Five Effective Exercises that Relieve Carpal Tunnel Pain

-The origin of carpal tunnel pain is usually, in most cases, the result of several factors:
+According to Mayo Clinic, the origin of carpal tunnel pain is usually, in most cases, the result of several factors:

 - Tension or stiffness of the joints and tendons.

 - A tendency to experience swelling due to genetics, injuries, etc.

 - Repetitive and continuous hand or wrist movements or positions.
 For example, when working with a specific device, when playing a musical instrument, when using a computer mouse, or when using a cell phone.

 According to experts from the American Academy of Orthopedic Surgeons (AAOS), if you suffer from carpal tunnel pain, your doctor may suggest an exercise program.
 This is because they help reduce pressure on the median nerve in the wrist.

 The Mayo Clinic points out that, by themselves, these exercises will do little or nothing against pain.
 For this reason, experts often advise complementing them with other therapeutic measures such as behavioral changes, medications, or wrist splints.

 If you know you have carpal tunnel pain due to being in the same position or doing the same hand movements, then you should stretch on a daily basis.
 You should do these exercises throughout the day.
 If possible, you should do them before, during, and after using your wrists.

 The most important stretch consists in putting your arm in front of you – horizontally – and raising your hand perpendicular to your body.
 The gesture is just like telling someone to stop.
 You’ll feel slight discomfort and tension in the hand and wrist, which means you’re doing it correctly.

 Secondly, after stretching the tendons, you should do a brief warm up to get rid of the stiffness.
 You can do this by performing gentle movements that activate all possible positions of the hands and wrists.